pablo33/PHotodeliver/README.md

 Dependencies:
 needs at least ubuntu 14.04
-Gexiv2  #  For metadata handling.
+pyexiv2  #  For metadata handling.
-python3-pil  #  For image conversion.
+pillow  #  For image conversion.
 tifig  # for heic image conversion.
 ffmpeg  # for adding metadata by remuxing videos.

-You can install Gexiv2 typing:
+on modern linux releases, use with a virtual environment.
+Setup a virtual environment and installing dependencies:
+`    python -m venv myvenv`
+It will create a folder with the virtual environment.
+Activating the virtual env and installing dependencies:
+`   source myvenv/bin/activate`
+`    pip install --upgrade pip`
+`    pip install pyexiv2 pillow`
+Then you can run the script:
+`    python PhotodeliverII.py`
+Deactivating the virtual env:
+`    deactivate`
+Installing ffmpeg:

-    sudo apt-get install gir1.2-gexiv2-0.10
+`    sudo apt-get install ffmpeg`
+for HEIC conversion to jpg, download bynary from: https://github.com/monostream/tifig/ and put it besides your script.